-The air of creative invention that permeated the first two albums didn’t survive into the recording sessions for “Lizard/Sun” either.
-Morrison’s drinking started to take precedence in his life and his interest in recording was starting to wane.
-Morrison showed up for the “Celebration of the Lizard” sessions drunk or on a combination of alcohol, pills and groupies.
-At the same time or perhaps as a reaction to Morrison’s lack of interest Doors producer Paul Rothchild exerted more of an influence on the recording process and more and more takes were done for each song.
+The enthusiasm and cohesion that drove the first two albums didn’t survive into the recording sessions for “Lizard/Sun” either.
+Morrison’s drinking started to take precedence in his life and his interest in recording was waning.
+Morrison showed up for the “Celebration of the Lizard” sessions drunk or preoccupied with some combination of alcohol, pills, and groupies.
+At the same time, perhaps as a reaction to Morrison’s lack of interest, Doors producer Paul Rothchild exerted more control over the recording process, demanding more and more takes of each song.

-Joan Didion, who was writing for the Saturday Evening Post at the time, was able to sit in on some of the “Celebration” sessions and in what was later included in her book “The White Album,” in the chapter “Waiting for Morrison,” describes a dispirited group that is sullenly recording the album with Morrison’s interest in the sessions at a minimum.
+Joan Didion, who was writing for the Saturday Evening Post at the time, was able to sit in on some of the “Celebration” sessions.
+In what was later included in her book “The White Album,” in the chapter “Waiting for Morrison,” Didion describes a sullen, dispirited group loitering around the studio with Morrison’s participation in the sessions at a minimum.

-The first and biggest casualty to the third album’s concept was the song “Celebration of the Lizard.”
-The Doors with the exception of Jim Morrison all thought the song too disjointed musically to be included in the album.
-It was dropped with the exception of the “Not to Touch the Earth” section which included the “I am the lizard king, I can do anything” line which, according to Morrison, was meant to be tongue in cheek, but was picked up by the press and was used to detrimentally define Morrison’s persona.
+The first and biggest casualty of the band’s disunity was the song “Celebration of the Lizard.”
+The Doors tried several times to record the full piece, but with the exception of Jim Morrison, all believed the result was too jarring, too aimless, to be included.
+It was dropped with the exception of the “Not to Touch the Earth” section, which included the infamous “I am the lizard king, I can do anything” line.
+This, according to Morrison, was meant to be tongue in cheek, but it was picked up by the press and used to detrimentally define Morrison’s persona.

-With the exclusion of “Celebration” leaving both a physical and psychic void to the album The Doors scrambled for more material, returning to the demos they had cut for Pacific Sound and to Morrison’s notebooks.
-With songs like “Summer’s Almost Gone,” “Wintertime Love,” “Love Street” and “Hello, I Love You” next to songs like “Five to One,” “The Unknown Soldier,” and “Not to Touch the Earth,” the result is an album that sounds disjointed and lacks the cohesion of the first two albums.
-It was only later on “Absolutely Live” that The Doors were able to finally release a version of “Celebration of the Lizard.”
+With the exclusion of “Celebration” leaving both a physical and psychic void on the album, The Doors scrambled for more material, returning to the demos they had cut for Pacific Sound and to Morrison’s notebooks.
+With songs like “Summer’s Almost Gone,” “Wintertime Love,” “Love Street,” and “Hello, I Love You” next to songs like “Five to One,” “The Unknown Soldier,” and “Not to Touch the Earth,” the result is an album that sounds disjointed and lacks the consistency of the first two albums.
+It was only later on “Absolutely Live” that The Doors finally released a version of “Celebration of the Lizard.”